ImperialCollegeLondon/rcds_intro_cpp/Chapter6/README.md

 and computes the integral of `gauss` between `a` and `b`.

 3. Test the function for `(a,b) = (-10, 10)` and `(a,b) = (-1,1)`, for each configuration change `n = [10,100]`.

-## Exercise 5 - Scalar product, norm, transposed matrix

-Write a C++ program that computes the following algebra operations.

-1. Create a 2 1D arrays of type `double` with `v = {1, 2, 3, 4, 5}, w = {10, 2, 4, 3, 2}`.
-Create a 2D array of type `double` with `M = {{1, 2, 3}, {4, 5, 6}, {7, 8, 9}}`.

-2. Implement a function `scalar` of type `double` that computes the scalar product between 2 arrays.
-Test the function with `v` and `w` and print the result on screen.

-3. Implement a function `norm` of type `double` that computes the norm of an array using the function `scalar`.
-Test the implementation of`v` and print the result on screen.

-4. Implement a function `change` of type `void` that changes the values between 2 objects by reference.
-Apply this function to `M` (e.g. compute the transpose) and print the result on screen.

-## Exercise 1 - Hello World struct

-Write a C++ program where complex numbers are saved as data structure

-1. Create a data structure called `complex`.
-Inside this `struct` implement two members of type `double`, `real` for the real part, and `imag` for the imaginary one.

-2. Write a the function `main` and declare 2 variables of type `complex` called `a` and `b` respectively.

-3. Assign to `a` the complex number `7 + 2i`.

-4. Assign to `b` the value of `a`.

-5. Implement a function tha takes a `complex` and prints on terminal the real and imaginary part separated by a coma.

-6. Use the function above for printing the content of `a` and `b`.

-7. Implement a function `module` of type `double` that computes the module of a `complex`.
-Test the function directly on the main passing `a` as argument.

-8. Implement a function `sum` of type `complex` thakes as arguments 2 objects `complex` and returns a new `complex` where the real and imaginary parts correspond to those of the sum of the arguments.